-The bill provides state aid to school districts in the 2006 tax year (2007 fiscal year), in amounts equivalent to a reduction to their nominal maintenance and operations (M&O) tax rate at 88.67 percent of the M&O rate adopted for the 2005 tax year - hereafter referred to as the "buydown" rate.
+The bill requires school districts in the 2006 tax year (2007 fiscal year), to reduce their nominal maintenance and operations (M&O) tax rate to 88.67 percent of the M&O rate adopted for the 2005 tax year - hereafter referred to as the "buydown" rate.
 For example, for a district taxing at \$1.50 per \$100 of valuation, this yields a buydown rate of \$1.33.
 The bill then entitles districts to state aid sufficient to guarantee state and local revenue per student in weighted average daily attendance (WADA) in an amount equal to the greater of (1) what the district would be entitled to in the 2006-07 school year under current law, or (2) 2006 revenue per WADA, including state aid districts received for property value decline and wealth-sharing arrangements.
 For a district subject to recapture, the additional revenue it is entitled to receive to maintain this revenue target may be received as a downward adjustment to its recapture payment.